Mate Sound the Pump...

 Attributed to John Carr, Low Lights Pottery, North Shields

-The first plaque comes from the same transfer plate as the large rectangular plaques attributed to John Carr & Sons, c1860.
-The circular plaque was likely made in the 1830s under the partnership of Cornfoot, Carr & Co, 1832–18.
+The first three plaques come from the same transfer plate as the large rectangular plaques attributed to John Carr & Sons, c1860.
+The first two plaques were likely made in the 1830s under the partnership of Cornfoot, Carr & Co, 1832–18.
 Click here to read more about the dates of the North Shields Pottery partnerships.

 Back to top